 - Sell assets with long-term capital gains

-- Use short-term capital losses from Tax-Loss Harvesting and Direct Indexing to offset short-term capital gains and accelerate your transition into the Wealthfront portfolio
+- Use short-term capital losses from Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting to offset short-term capital gains and accelerate your transition into the Wealthfront portfolio

 - Hold off on selling any other assets with short-term capital gains until they become long-term (owned for at least one year)

 - After selling your assets, invest the cash in your Wealthfront portfolio

 Collectively, we call this service Tax-Minimized Brokerage Account Transfer.